risatrix/yourdailyvergil/README.md

 You should be see a Vergil Tweet appear in the account.

+##How to Run VergilBot From a Server
+I can't give you every step here, but you'll have to upload the code to a service that lets you run Node apps (such as Heroku as AWS), install the dependencies, then start the bot.
+I've included forever as a dependency, so you can use

+`forever start bot.js`

+to keep it running.

 #Tutorial(ish) Suggestions for the Innocent and Doomed

 If you're a humanist who wants to program, it can be hard to find projects